opatiny/octanis-internship-workbook/docs/electronics/theory/theory.md

 #### BJT : Bipolar junction transistor

 - basically three layers of semi-conductors (like silica) with added components inside the crystal.
-When voltage is applied on one side, a bridge of charges forms which allows the current to flow.
+When voltage is applied on one side, a bridge of charges forms which allows the current to flow through.
 - accuracy, low noise
 - when some rules respected, $I_C$ roughly proportional to $I_B$ : $I_C = \beta \cdot I_B$ where $I_B$ is typically 100. $I_C$ and $I_B$ flow to the emitter.
 - beware: $\beta$ can vary a lot (temperature and others)
-- so a transistor is not an on-of switch!
+- so a transistor is not an on-off switch!
 You have all the middle values as well
 -

 #### FET : Field-effect transistor